prowiz77/CeNtis/README.md

 # CeNtis
 An allrounder Toolkit, able to download youtube videos and video content from 5 adult sites, including pornhub, xhamster, xvideos, xnxx and gotanynudes.

 !
-However xhamster takes its time for downloading a video !
+However xhamster takes its time for downloading a video !\n !
-!
 The project is still under construction          !